meltyourface/blank/posts/Olympic-spirits/Ritual-for-Connecting-with-and-Invoking-the-Olympic-Spirit-Phul/index.md

 6. A talisman bearing Phul’s name and sigil
 7. Ceremonial robe or other appropriate attire

-Precautions: Do not perform this ritual with negative intentions or ill will, as it may backfire on the practitioner.
+**Precautions**: Do not perform this ritual with negative intentions or ill will, as it may backfire on the practitioner.
 Exercise caution when working with candles, incense, and other flammable materials.
 Adhere to standard safety protocols while conducting the ritual.

 Step-by-Step Guide: